jakeuribe/stern_gerlach/README.md

 ---

-*This project shows that you don't need fancy software to do fancy science—just good physics, good numerics, and a computer.*
+*This project shows that you can simulate real experimental physics problems with publicly available open source tools*